-- A letter of no more than one single-spaced page detailing the proposed Digital Collection and how the topic applies to classroom use.
+- A letter of no more than one single-spaced page detailing the proposed DCC collection and how the topic applies to classroom use.

-- A list of 5–15 potential primary sources from the Newberry’s collection for the Digital Collection.
+- A list of 5–15 potential Newberry sources for the proposed DCC collection.

-- Fellowship recipients will be announced approximately one month after the deadline.
+- Fellowship recipients notified approximately one month after the application deadline.

-- Fellows must spend at least ten days in residence at the Newberry by October 1, 2014.
+- Fellows spend at least ten days in residence at the Newberry by October 1, 2014.

-- The Digital Collection must be submitted to Teacher Programs staff by October 1, 2014, and the lesson plan by November 1, 2014.
+- The DCC collection submitted to Teacher Programs staff by October 1, 2014, and the lesson plan by November 1, 2014.

-- Relevant examples of student work resulting from the Digital Collection for the Classroom and lesson plan should be submitted by June 1, 2015.
+- Relevant examples of student work resulting from the DCC collection and lesson plan submitted by June 1, 2015.